-The share purchases reflected in the table above were made pursuant to our \$500.0 million repurchase program approved by our board of directors in April 2005.
-This share repurchase program does not have an expiration date.
+The share purchases reflected in the table above, except those purchased in connection with employee benefit plans, were made pursuant to our \$200.0 million, \$75.0 million and \$275.0 million repurchase programs approved by our board of directors in October 2003, April 2004 and October 2004, respectively.
+These share repurchase programs do not have expiration dates.
 No share repurchase program approved by our board of directors has ever expired nor do we expect to terminate any program prior to completion.
-We intend to make additional share purchases under our existing repurchase program up to an aggregate of \$216.2 million and under the additional \$275.0 million program authorized by our board of directors in January 2006.
+We intend to make additional share purchases under our existing repurchase program up to an aggregate of \$274.6 million.